TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_event.md

 * Possible a lot of bug fixing and improvements after other people start using it :)

 # Most recent changes
+### Version 0.6.0 - 16 May 2022
+#### ✨: New features
+* Added an optional setting `ignore` which can be used to prevent entities/devices/areas from being resumed.
+* Additional setting `also_stop` to provide media players which should also be stopped when the date is stored.
+Useful if you use the script when you eg leave home, and want to turn off the TV and soundbar as well.

 ### Version 0.5.0 - 4 May 2022
 #### 🔴 BREAKING
 * Due to implemented changes introduced in 2022.5 this version is now required for the script